 - Gemini Gymnastics and our staff are not responsible for any lost or stolen items.

-- Please make sure to come INSIDE the facility to pick your child up, regardless of their age.
-Children must be picked up on time or a late fee of $10+HST will be charged.
+- Please make sure to come out of your car to pick your child up, regardless of their age.
+Children must be picked up on time or a late fee of $15+HST will be charged.

 PLEASE READ - Click on Link - Player Code Of Conduct Concussion

 Concussion Awareness Resources

 - The Rowan’s Law concussion awareness rules are effective July 1, 2019.
 Parents and athletes (under 18), must provide confirmation every year that they have reviewed one of the concussion awareness resource